chrisx8/infra/roles/cx_base_el/README.md

 # Ansible Role: `cx_base_el`

-This role provides the base configuration and software for a standard RHEL-like system.
-It should be run on all standardized RHEL-like systems, including LXC containers and VMs.
+This role provides the base configuration and software for a standardized Enterprise Linux (EL) system.

 ## Role variables